What is User Experience?

 All You Need to Know About Effective UX Prototyping

-The best way to check if your design is market-ready is through UX prototyping.
-A prototype is a basic version of your design with the potential of turning it into a fully functional product.
+The best way to check if your design is market-ready is through UX prototyping, which is creating a basic version of your design with the potential of turning it into a fully functional product.
 It enables initial product testing and feedback collection.

 Why Should You Consider Creating a UX Prototype?